Rolling Refreshers

 For patients identified as "high risk", a designated clinician will brief their bedside provider for anticipated challenges, equipment calibration and optimal positioning, supply/medication availability, and "refreshing" of resuscitation psychomotor skills with Rolling Refresher cart.

-Rolling Refresher Guidelines
+Quick Rolling Refresher How-To

 -